-If the Town decides to consider hiring a design firm, any discussion with a prospective firm should include an in-depth discussion about the public process.
-The town should provide any relevant documentation to the prospective firm for review, and then meet to ensure the design firm understands the future goals for the town.
+Any discussion with a prospective design firm should include an in-depth discussion about the public process.
+Once a firm is selected, the town should provide any relevant documentation to the selected design firm for review, and then meet following the review to ensure the design firm understands the future goals for the town.

-Given the aging demographics of Chester, R&D based exclusively on a technology driven approach would likely omit a large population of the town.
+Given the aging demographics of Monson, R&D based exclusively on a technology driven approach would likely omit a large population of the town.
 Surveys and communication should be done in a hybrid manner, utilizing in-person public gatherings as well as digital and virtual formats.
 The design schedule should outline when the firm plans on hitting major milestones.
-These milestones should correlate with public meeting schedules, and presentations should be prepared that facilitate various forms of engagement to collect feedback.
+These milestones should correlate with public meeting schedules, and the design team should prepare presentations that facilitate various forms of engagement to collect feedback from the town.